 We mean specs, photos, videos, testimonials, work on your SEO, landing pages, email sign up pages.
 All these elements can significantly enhance customer user experience and lead to a higher conversion rate.

 Make sure that the mobile version of the store works smoothly or think about mobile app development, as people are spending more time on their phones.

 Check keyword search trends regularly to quickly adapt to the customers' changing demand and social trends.
 The easiest way is to use Google Trends for it.

 Take care of the measures like multi-factor authentication, installation of security plugins, regular website updates, login attempts restriction, etc. Recently 2,000 Magento stores were hacked because of the running on a not-supported version of Magento.

 Because of the pandemic, many years of change have been compressed into just a few months.

 The best way to catch up with those who have thrived immensely during this crisis (say ‘hi’ to Jeff Bezos), is to start planning your actions for the next one.

 And you are correct in saying that nobody can accurately predict the impact of a crisis.
 But incorporating practices and processes that will help you measure, learn, and adapt to the surfaced events is key to building a sustainable, long-term business strategy as well as position your business to succeed in a new economic reality.

-Yesterday is not ours to recover, but tomorrow is ours to win or lose.
-(Lyndon B. Johnson, the 36th president of the United States)
+🎓 Yesterday is not ours to recover, but tomorrow is ours to win or lose.

 Read the next article: How to choose the e-commerce platform to run a web store?
 James Bond helps to decide.